Recently I heard someone describe their daily doings as rituals rather than routines.

-I shared my new super simple and effective laundry routine but I can’t stress enough just how letting go of the impulse to do more than one load of laundry a day has completely changed my sense of productivity.
+I have shared my super simple and effective laundry routine but I can’t stress enough just how letting go of the impulse to do more than one load of laundry a day has completely changed my sense of productivity.

-The only exception to the rule is when I’m washing my cloth diapers (those require their own special load), when I wash the sheets (Friday is wash the sheets day) or when someone is sick (because who wants to keep sheets and towels covered with nastiness around?)
+The only exception to the rule is when I’m washing my cloth diapers (those require their own special load) when I wash the sheets (Friday is wash the sheets day) or when someone is sick (because who wants to keep sheets and towels covered with nastiness around?)